1jour1vin

 Gault & Millau

-"The nose displays a rare definition, developing notes of lemon and mandarin, crystal clear, with a root-like tension reminiscent of juniper.
-A very noble compromise on the palate for this crystal-clear wine with subtle notes of quince and citron zest.
-Quite simply excellent. " (Les Meilleurs Vins de France - Gault Millau).
+“The nose displays remarkable clarity, unfolding notes of lemon and mandarin, crystal-clear, with a root-like intensity reminiscent of juniper.
+A very noble balance on the palate, with a crystal-clear expression featuring subtle notes of quince and citron zest.
+Quite simply excellent. ” (Les Meilleurs Vins de France - Gault Millau).
 A beautiful white wine, naturally relaxed, yet powerful...

 Rated site